sardana-org/sardana/doc/source/sep/SEP2.md

 * `ValueRefBuffer` (Tango) and `value_ref_buffer` attributes are used for passing value reference sequences (chunks).
-The Tango attribute is of the `DevString` type and will work with the JSON serialized data structures of the following format: `{"index": seq<int>, "value_ref": seq<str>}`.
+The Tango attribute is of the `DevEncoded` type and its data structures are of the following format: `{"index": seq<int>, "value_ref": seq<str>}`.

 ## Single count (MeasurementGroup Taurus extension) read